CasketPizza/AmbientMonitor/README.md

 ![Ambient Monitor Icon](Ambient_Monitor_Icon.png)
 Image stretches to window size.
 For multi-monitor setups, run multiple instances.

+# Setup
+Download and install Python3, then run the RUN ME FIRST to install all the requirements automatically.
+Once they're done, just run the exe.

 ## Controls:
 **Spacebar**: Toggle full-screen
 **Enter**: Toggle between the entire primary monitor, the left half, or the right half.